 IAMF Title IAMF Text Phase Implementation Action Reporting Schedule Implementation Party Reporting Party Implementation Text Implementation Mechanism Impact # and Impact Title BIO-IAMF#3 Prepare Worker Environmental Awareness Program (WEAP) Training Materials and Conduct Construction Period WEAP Training Prior to any ground-disturbing activity, the project biologist will prepare a WEAP for the purpose of training construction crews to recognize and identify sensitive biological resources that may be encountered in the project vicinity.
 The WEAP training materials will be submitted to the Authority for review and approval.
 A video of the WEAP training prepared and presented by the project biologist and approved by the Authority may be used if the project biologist is not available to present the training in person.
 At a minimum, WEAP training materials will include the following information: key provisions of FESA, CESA, the Bald and Golden Eagle Protection Act (BGEPA), the MBTA, Cal.
-Fish and Game Code 1600, Porter-Cologne, and the CWA; the consequences and penalties for violation of or noncompliance with these laws, regulations, and project authorizations; identification and characteristics of special-status plants, special-status wildlife, jurisdictional waters, and special-status plant communities, and explanations about their ecological value; hazardous substance spill prevention and containment measures; the contact person in the event of the discovery of a dead or injured wildlife species; and review of avoidance, minimization, and mitigation measures.
+Fish and Game Code 1600, Porter-Cologne, and the CWA; the consequences and penalties for violation of or noncompliance with these laws, regulations, and project authorizations; identification and characteristics of special- status plants, special-status wildlife, jurisdictional waters, and special- status plants, special-status wildlife, jurisdictional waters, and special- status plants, special-status wildlife, jurisdictional waters, and special- status plants, construction timing in relation to species' habitat and mitigation measures.
 The project biologist will present WEAP training to all construction personnel before they work in the project footprint.
 As part of the WEAP training, construction timing in relation to species' habitat and life-stage requirements will be detailed and discussed on project maps, which will show areas of planned minimization and avoidance measures.
-Crews will be informed during the WEAP training that, except when necessary as determined in consultation with the project biologist, travel within the project footprint is restricted to established roadbeds, which include all pre-existing and project-constructed unimproved and improved roads.
-A fact sheet conveying this information will be duplicated in a wallet-sized format and will be provided in other langua Training program/ Reporting Annual (training)/ Monthly (reporting) Contractor/ Authority Contractor/ Authority Prepare WEAP/Annual (training)/ monthly (reporting) WEAP Impact BIO #1: Construction Impacts on Special-Status Plant Species Impact BIO#2: Construction Impacts on Special-Status Wildlife Species Impact BIO #3: Construction Impacts on Special-Status Plant Communities Impact BIO #4: Construction Impacts on Aquatic Resources Impact BIO #5: Construction Impacts on Wildlife Movement Impact BIO #6: Construction Impacts on Protected Trees
+Crews will be informed during the WEAP training that, except when necessary as determined in consultation with the project biologist, travel within the project biologist for distribution to the construction crews and others who enter the project footprint.
+Fact sheet information will be duplicated in a wallet-sized format and will be provided in other languages as necessary to accommodate non- English-speaking workers.
+All construction staff will attend t Training program/ Reporting Annual (training)/ Monthly (reporting) Contractor/ Authority Contractor/ Authority Prepare WEAP/Annual (training)/ monthly (reporting) WEAP Impact BIO #1: Construction Impacts on Special-Status Plant Species Impact BIO #3: Construction Impacts on Special-Status Plant Communities Impact BIO #4: Construction Impacts on Aquatic Resources Impact BIO #5: Construction Impacts on Wildlife Movement Impact BIO #6: Construction Impacts on Protected Trees